AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/README.md

 If you use this code, please cite:

 Aqil, A. et al. "Switch-like Gene Expression Modulates Disease Susceptibility."
 BioRxiv, 2024. https://doi.org/10.1101/2024.08.24.609537

+## License
+This project is covered under the Apache 2.0 License.